Daniel J. Miller: Personal life

 Daniel J. Miller was born in Stony Point, New York on March 13, 1924, to John J. and Kathryn Miller.
 He attended Stony Point High School where he lettered in two sports and graduated in 1942.
 He met his wife, Julia Veronica Miller (Brophy) in high school and they married when Miller returned from WWII.
 Julia was born on September 12, 1924, to Frank and Julia Brophy and was raised in Grassy Point, New York.
 They had six children, Dan, Michael, Kevin, Tim, Julie, and Mark.

 Miller died September 1, 2006, in Indialantic, Florida.

 World War II

-He enlisted in the Air Force in January 1943 during World War II.
+He enlisted in the Army Air Corp in January 1943 during World War II.
 Before going abroad, he trained at the Pueblo Army Air Base, attending navigation school.
 Upon graduation, he was commissioned a second lieutenant.
 In November 1944, he was assigned to the 484th Bombardment Group engaged in Italy with the 15th Air Force.
 In WWII he occasionally served as a gunner but served primarily as a navigator on B-24 Liberators.
 While stationed in Italy he flew 25 missions over Germany and was awarded with the Distinguished Flying Cross.
 He served with the 484th until 1945 and he was promoted to 1st lieutenant at the end of the war.
 In WWII, he was also awarded with the Air Medal with three clusters and the European Theater Ribbon with four battle stars.